L3A-Protocol/Level-3-Old/bybit/README.md

-# lws minimal secure streams binance
+# lws secure streams bybit

-This is a Secure Streams version of minimal-ws-client-binance.
+This is a Secure Streams version of bybit ws client.

 "policy.json" contains all the information about endpoints, protocols and connection validation, tagged by streamtype name.

-The example tries to load it from the cwd, it lives in ./minimal-examples/secure-streams/minimal-secure-streams-binance dir, so either run it from there, or copy the policy.json to your cwd.
-It's also possible to put the policy json in the code as a string and pass that at context creation time.

 The secure stream object represents a nailed-up connection that outlives any single socket connection, and can manage reconnections / retries according to